isomerpages/nhg-csdo/_clinician-innovator/NHG Health CMTi Clinician Innovator Preparatory Programme Plus (CiPP Plus).md

 <br>d) Engagement in institution or NHG cluster level innovation activities
 and initiatives</p>
 <p></p>
-<p>Applicants may propose other qualified NHG mentor(s) that is not part
+<p>Applicants may propose other qualified NHG Health mentor(s) that is not
-of the NHG CMTi Committee, with justifications and, subject to approval.</p>
+part of the CMTi Committee, with justifications and, subject to approval.</p>
 <p></p>
 <p>During the award, awardees will be granted access to the subject matter
 experts on an adhoc basis in area(s) of their own interest.
-Proposed topic areas may include venture building, medical technology development cycle, medical device regulatory affairs, intellectual property, etc. This will be subsequently facilitated by NHG CMTi.</p>
+Proposed topic areas may include venture building, medical technology development cycle, medical device regulatory affairs, intellectual property, etc. This will be subsequently facilitated by CMTi.</p>
 </div>
 </details>
 </div>